👁️

 Creating an affinity map allowed me to stank rank ideas and weigh tradeoffs.
 UI Changes carry more weight than you think, when considering customer adversity to change.

-The next step was to engage with the internal liaison for customers - the field and PM’s.
-Both levels of subject matter experts could help point me towards larger pain points with the UI that had been collected but perhaps not prioritized.
-This could help us to justify working on this project.
-From here, I created a simple affinity map, and then tailored my first attempt at ideating on what an improvement could look like.
+Next I engaged the internal liaisons for customers: the field and PMs.
+Both could point me toward larger UI pain points that had been collected but not prioritized, which helped justify the work.
+From there I built a simple affinity map and took a first pass at what an improvement could look like.

 Key Learning